 We’ve all heard about it by now: Peanut allergies.
 It’s easy to dismiss a peanut allergy as nothing but people’s imagination.
 It’s also easy to dismiss the seriousness of a peanut allergy or any sort of tree nut allergy as being blown completely out of proportion.
 Other people’s allergies are always easy to disregard.
+It just doesn’t seem to make sense, whenever you yourself have always been exposed to something without any problem, to hear of someone else talking about having some sort of allergic reaction to the same item.
+This sort of allergy tunnel vision needs to be put aside however.
+Furthermore, those of us especially with children or who are frequently around children, need to learn to recognize peanut allergy symptoms, as well as other similar allergic symptoms.

 Where do Peanut Allergies Come From?